zambranoasto/PPAV11_2026/README.md

 6. Tao et al. (2024): Supplemental Information https://doi.org/10.1016/j.xinn.2023.100544

 ## Instructions
+### Prerequisites
 The code was tested using R (v4.3.0) on Windows, but it should be compatible with later versions of R and other operating systems.
+Non-specific hardware is required to run these scripts; a conventional laptop is sufficient.

+The following packages need to be installed before running the analyses.
+The code was tested using these specific versions, but later versions should be compatible.
+Installation typically takes a few seconds per package on a standard machine. tidyverse (v2.0.0), ggpubr (v0.6.0), rstatix (v0.7.2), clusterProfiler (v4.14.6), org.Hs.eg.db (v3.20.0), ReactomePA (v1.50.0), circlize (v0.4.16), RColorBrewer (v1.1.3), limma (v3.62.2), pheatmap (v1.0.12), viridis (v0.6.5), dplyr (v1.1.4), ggplot2 (v3.3.3), ggfortify (v0.4.17), pROC (v1.18.5), caret (v7.0.1), tibble (v3.2.1), readr (v2.1.5), survival (v3.7.0), tidyr (v1.3.1), GOplot (v1.0.2).

+### Setup and execution
 Before running the scripts, the working directory containing the input data must be specified at the beginning of each R script.
-Input datasets links and processing steps are described in DATA_README.md.
+Input dataset links and processing steps are described in DATA_README.md.

 The scripts can be run independently, but are intended to be executed in the following order:
 1. boxplots.R